Preloader

 PHP Parse Error: What 'Expecting T_PAAMAYIM_NEKUDOTAYIM' Means in PHP 5.6 (and How to Fix It)

-Well, this kind of things only happen with a programming language like PHP (I love it).
+Well, these kinds of things only happen with a programming language like PHP (and I love it).
 The PHP Parse error: syntax error, unexpected T_PAAMAYIM_NEKUDOTAYIM (often referred as T_PAAMAYIM_NEKUDOTAYIM) is extremely confusing if you don't understand Hebrew.

 "Paamayim Nekudotayim" is Hebrew for "double colon" (::), which in PHP refers to the scope resolution operator.
 According to the official PHP documentation, The Scope Resolution Operator (also called Paamayim Nekudotayim) is a token that allows access to a constant, static property, or static method of a class or one of its parents.
 So, basically, this operator is used to access static methods, properties of a class, or constants defined in a class or interface, for example: